Meadow Gold sign: History

 In the 1990s, the sign's lights stopped glowing, and in 2004 the building on which the sign was on top of was sold and demolished.
 The Tulsa Foundation for Architecture attempted to prevent the demolition by persuading the new owners to let them dismantle the sign and install it in a different location.
 The TFA received a $15,000 grant from the National Park Service, arguing that the sign had become an art piece.
 The sign was moved to an open brick structure built specifically for it, with five informational plaques placed inside, the plot of land was donated by Markham Ferrell.
 Clocks were added to the top of the sign in 2016.

-In August 2024, a 20 foot (6 meter) tall statue was installed in front of the store beside the sign, Meadow Gold Mack.
+In August 2024, a 20 ft statue was installed in front of the store beside the sign, Meadow Gold Mack.
 The statue was built in the 1960s and had previously been located outside of a lumber store in Crystal Lake, Illinois.